 According to Carel van Mander, Dirck (Dieric or Thierry) Bouts was born in Haarlem.
 The date of birth is not known, though circumstantial evidence points to the time between 1415 and 1420.
 Bouts moved from Haarlem to Louvain and there married a well-to-do citizen, Katharina van der Brugghen; the marriage probably took place by 1447 or 1448, but the first document mentioning Dirck Bouts in Louvain is dated 1457.
 It has been suggested that Bouts emigrated to Louvain sometime between 1444 and 1448 and, further, that he might have visited Bruges or Antwerp after leaving Haarlem.
 Wolfgang Schöne and Georges Hulin de Loo, however, believe that Bouts returned to Haarlem after his marriage and remained there until 1456/1457.
 After the death of his first wife, Bouts remarried in 1472 or 1473.
 He made his last will and testament on 17 April, and apparently died on 6 May 1475.
 His two sons, Dirck the Younger and Aelbrecht, were artists.
 Aelbrecht painted more or less in the style of his father.
 Dirck the Younger's style is not known to us.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[Hand, John Oliver, and Martha Wolff.
+Early Netherlandish Painting.
+The Collections of the National Gallery of Art Systematic Catalogue.
+Washington, D.C., 1986: 23.]

 Friedländer 1925, vol.3 (vol.3, 1968).

-- Schöne, Wolfgang.
 Dieric Bouts und seine Schule.
 Berlin and Leipzig, 1938.

-- Hand, John Oliver and Martha Wolff.
 Early Netherlandish Painting.
 The Collections of the National Gallery of Art Systematic Catalogue.
 Washington, D.C., 1986: 23.